lucas-koontz/DeliveryPartner/README.md

 ```

 Our search service uses [PostGIS](https://postgis.net/) commands to use geographic functions.
-- `ST_DISTANCE` to measure distance between two geographic points.
+- `ST_DISTANCE` to measure the distance between two geographic points.
-- `ST_Intersects` to verify a intersection.
-In this case, we use to verify if a coverage area intersects a location.
+- `ST_Intersects` to verify an intersection.
+In this case, we use it to verify if a coverage area intersects a location.

 ### 1.4.
 Technical Requirements
 * The programming language and the database engine are entirely up to you;